 Add a calculation column

 Calculation columns are created and configured on list reports.
-After they have been created, the calculated data can be presented on lists, pivot tables, charts, and custom roadmap reports.
+After they have been created, the calculated data can be presented on lists, pivot tables, charts, and custom roadmaps.

 Calculation columns can be configured to perform equations using a variety of functions and operators.
 The equations can perform calculations on data elements that appear within the same row of data — in other words, the calculations can be performed horizontally.